FlorianRappl/kras/README.md

 Well, you could add the certificate to your trusted roots and therefore get rid of the message.
 However, if you (understandably) don't want to trust third-party generated certificates you can also generate your own certificate and use that one instead.
 Finally, you could either switch off HTTPS (disable SSL), or use a special browser instance with SSL checking disabled (for Chrome starting with the command line flag `--ignore-certificate-errors` does the trick; don't use this for browsing the public web).

+*How can I use kras with webpack?*

+There are several ways on how to use kras with webpack.
+The two most common ways are [documented in detail here](docs/webpack.md).
+In general, the idea is to run kras side by side to the webpack dev server.
+This can be archieved by modifying the used *webpack.config.js* or by concurrently running two processes.
+Of course, programmatically, it can be also achieved to run the webpack dev server and kras on the same port, however, the gain is potentially not worth the effort (at least for most users).

 ## License

 kras is released using the MIT license.
 For more information see the [LICENSE file](LICENSE).